EducationEducation

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graph by vertical lines at the top of each bar.

-As with the indicator that monitors school attendance, it should be remembered that this indicator tells us nothing about the quality of care and education that young children receive at educational facilities or the resources available at those facilities.
-High rates of attendance provide a unique opportunity because almost all children in an age cohort can be reached at a particularly important developmental stage; but this is a lost opportunity if the service is of poor quality.
+This indicator tells us nothing about the quality of care and education that young children receive at educational facilities or the resources available at those facilities.
+Attendance provides a unique opportunity because almost all children in an age cohort can be reached at a particularly important developmental stage; but this is a lost opportunity if the service is of poor quality.

-2 Hall K, Sambu W, Almeleh C, Mabaso K, Giese S & Proudlock P (2019) South African Early Childhood Review 2019.
-Cape Town: Children’s Institute, University of Cape Town and Ilifa Labantwana.
+2 Hall K, Sambu W, Almeleh C, Mabaso K, Giese S, Proudlock P. South African Early Childhood Review 2019.
+Cape Town: Children's Institute, UCT and Ilifa Labantwana.
+2019.

-South African Human Rights Commission & UNICEF (2014) Poverty Traps and Social Exclusion among Children in South Africa 2014.
-Pretoria: SAHRC & UNICEF.
+South African Human Rights Commission, UNICEF.
+Poverty Traps and Social Exclusion among Children in South Africa 2014.
+Pretoria: SAHRC and UNICEF.
+2014.

-10 Gustafsson M (2010) Policy Note on Pre-primary Schooling: An Empirical Contribution to the 2009 Medium Term Strategic Framework.
+9 Gustafsson M. Policy Note on Pre-primary Schooling: An Empirical Contribution to the 2009 Medium Term Strategic Framework.
 Stellenbosch Economic Working Papers 05/10.
 Stellenbosch: Stellenbosch University.
+2010.

 The General Household Surveys asks, for all children aged 5 years and above, "Is ... currently attending any educational institution?"
 It then asks which type of institution, with response cateories including pre-school (incl day care, creche, pre-primary, ECD centre, nursery school), school (incl Grade R/Grade 0).